ohadch/ohad-dev-blog/content/posts/scheduling-api-requests-with-prefect-part-2.md

 ## Assumptions

 As in the previous post, we will assume that we have a Python 3.10+ environment with Prefect installed.
+This time, we will also assume that we have the code from the [previous post](/posts/scheduling-api-requests-with-prefect-part-1/) in our project.
+You may also view the source code for this post [here](https://github.com/ohadch/ohad-dev-blog-examples/tree/master/prefect-schedule-api-requests).

 Once again, we will only cover the basics of each topic.
 For more details, please refer to the [Prefect documentation](https://docs.prefect.io/).

-## A brief view of the Prefect architecture
+## Prefect Architecture

 Before we dive into the details, we need to have a basic understanding of the Prefect architecture.